thephpleague/shunt/README.md

 License
 -------

-Geotools is released under the MIT License.
+Grunt is released under the MIT License.
 See the bundled [LICENSE](https://github.com/php-loep/grunt/blob/master/LICENSE) file for details.